Ruili: Geography and climate

 Ruili is on the border with Myanmar.
-64% of the population of Ruili are members of five highland and lowland ethnic minorities including Dai, Jingpo, Deang, Lisu, Achang.
+64% of the population of Ruili are members of five highland and lowland ethnic minorities, including Dai, Jingpo, Deang, Lisu, and Achang.
 It is an important location for trade with Myanmar, in both legal and illegal goods and services.
 Prostitution and drug trade in the city are not uncommon.

 Ruili has a warm humid subtropical climate (Köppen Cwa), and is generally humid.
-Summer is long and there is virtually no "winter" as such; instead, there is a dry season (December through April) and wet season (May through October).
+Summer is long and there is virtually no "winter" as such.
+Instead, there is a dry season (December through April) and wet season (May through October).
 A drier heat prevails from February till early May before the onset of the monsoon from the Indian Ocean.
 The monthly 24-hour average temperature ranges from 14.0 °C in January to 25.0 °C in June, while the annual mean is 21.0 °C. Rainfall totals about 1385 mm annually, with nearly 70% of it occurring from June to September.